 The Company's capital and liquidity positions are both strong.
 The Company holds capital resources well in excess of the minimum levels required by regulators.
 In addition, the Company expects to continue to be almost entirely funded by customer deposits, capital and reserves.
-There is no expectation of reliance upon wholesale funding sources, other than the existing £10m subordinated loan from the Parent.
+There is no expectation of reliance upon wholesale funding sources, other than the existing £10m subordinated loan and £30m loan from the Parent.
+The Company also has £150m committed contingency funding from the Parent.
 Please see note 4.1 for more details on the going concern assessment.